copsTvFan/cops-episode-guide/guide.md

 Aired 2003-02-15.

-**Domestic Disturbance Special Edition** (Pierce County WA -- 9:25 PM Domestic Disturbance Call) Lakewood -- Deputy John Delgado says he likes the job because it is different every night.
+**Domestic Disturbance Special Edition**

+- (Pierce County WA -- 9:25 PM Domestic Disturbance Call) Lakewood -- Deputy John Delgado says he likes the job because it is different every night.
 He thinks people have the right not to be harassed, doesn't like people being afraid to sleep at night and he gets to be the big brother to help everyone.
 His partner is Deputy Kory Shaffer and they go to the call of a man who hit his girlfriend and he thinks they can't come in without a search warrant.
 Sgt.
 John Stonack tells them they can come in.
 The woman sticks her head out a window and says she's fine and the independent witness overreacted.
 John says they need to see them face to face and are determined to do that.
 She says they just argued, didn't hit each other and she won't open the door unless they guarantee no one will go to jail.
 John says he can't to that, so she won't open it.
 It's Wednesday, so they don't have anywhere to go.
 An officer goes back to the station for a battering ram and returns and they break the door in.
 The place is a disaster with food and junk all over the floor.
 Both are cuffed and arrested and the girl keeps saying nothing was wrong and there was no reason for them to come in.
 John explains they are obligated by law to investigate and if they left and she got hurt later it would be the police's fault.
 The guy says they went to the lake and came back home, then had to go back because she forgot her pants with her money inside after she flipped out.
 She started hitting him and he kicked her.
 He read somewhere he didn't have to open the door for the police.
 He's moving to San Diego after he gets out.
-(Mesa, AZ -- 10:08 PM Disturbance Call) Dobson Division -- F.T.O.
+- (Mesa, AZ -- 10:08 PM Disturbance Call) Dobson Division -- F.T.O.
 Gina Nesbit goes to a house where a fight occurred.
 Tiffany is there with blood dripping down her face.
 Mike wanted her to leave and they are married, but separated.
 Her mouth is bloody and she spit the blood in her husband's face and bit his ear.
 Officer Kevin Mattocks talks to him.
 Tiffany claims she bit his ear during sex as she was enjoying him.
 He knocked a tooth out of her mouth, but he claims he didn't touch her and that her face hit the door.
 Mike's knuckles are bloody where he hit her though.
 The manager of the apartment comes over and says Tiffany is the trouble.
 She finds her tooth and wants them to put it back in.
 Cops find a pot pipe in Mike's pocket.
-(Riverside County CA -- 1:15 AM Domestic Dispute Call) Jurupa Valley Station -- Deputy Jason Horton says he was at this house at 6AM for a fight and now he is returning.
+- (Riverside County CA -- 1:15 AM Domestic Dispute Call) Jurupa Valley Station -- Deputy Jason Horton says he was at this house at 6AM for a fight and now he is returning.
 The older man Jim can barely speak and says his ex, Navida, came after him with a metal pipe.
 He says she caused a compound fracture in his ribcage while he was sleeping.
 He has a calcium deficiency and had 5 cartilage operations.
 Navida calls while they are there and Jason asks her to come over.
 He was supposed to get a restraining order against her but didn't.
 She is at a payphone around the corner and they go get her.
 Navida claims she didn't have a pipe over there, she just found it now at a gas station.
 Then how did her husband know she had it?
 He cuffs her, searches her and uncuffs her.
 She didn't use drugs before today and wants to make up with Jim, but he doesn't want her.
 Jason tells her to clean up and get walking.

 ## CP-1516

 Aired 2003-04-12.

-**Coast to Coast 36** (Albuquerque, NM -- 10:35 PM Fight in Progress) Southeast Area Command -- Officer Paul Duran responds to a call of the sexual assault of a 14-year-old girl; a motorcyclist boasts he has ducked 27 traffic tickets; a deputy serves a warrant to a hotel guest.
-Pierce County WA/Forsyth County NC
+**Coast to Coast 36**

+- (Albuquerque, NM -- 10:35 PM Fight in Progress) Southeast Area Command -- Officer Paul Duran responds to a call of the sexual assault of a 14-year-old girl
+- Pierce County WA -- a motorcyclist boasts he has ducked 27 traffic tickets
+- Forsyth County NC -- a deputy serves a warrant to a hotel guest.

 ## CP-1517